 Rarely.
-We would rather see you get your item back so we offer you the same amount we would to buy your item when giving you a loan, insuring that you get the best offer possible regardless of whether you are getting a loan or just selling your merchandise to us.
+We would rather see you get your item back so we offer you the same amount we would to buy your item when giving you a loan, ensuring that you get the best offer possible regardless of whether you are getting a loan or just selling your merchandise to us.

-While your item is in pawn, you still own it.
 It is our responsibility to keep it safe and in good condition while it’s in our care.
 When you give us an item for pawn, we keep all accessories (remote controls, cables, etc.) with your item and place it in a secure area.
 Your item is safely stored here until you come back to pay your pawn loan in full and claim your merchandise.
 All of our shops are fully insured for the loan value of the collateral we keep.

 Yes.
 Virginia has regulated the pawn industry for decades, and all pawnbrokers in this area are licensed and regulated by local authorities as well.
 We are subject to such federal laws such as Truth In Lending Act, Equal Credit Opportunity Act, Fair Credit Reporting Act, Patriot Act, and Federal Trade Commission Rules on Data Privacy and Security Transfer, as well as Federal Firearms Licenses for shops that deal with firearms.
 At the federal level, we are regulated by the Federal Trade Commission (FTC), Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the Treasury Department.

-Yes.
-We accept firearms as collateral for pawn loans and sell firearms in several of our locations.
+Yes, we accept firearms as collateral for pawn loans and sell firearms in several of our locations.
 We are registered as a firearms dealer and must comply with all federal regulations.
 In addition, The Pawnshop adds trigger locks to every firearm as an added safety initiative and furnishes local law enforcement with information on every transaction.

 Less than 1 percent of items are identified as stolen goods.
 Pawnshops are actually the worst place to try and get rid of stolen merchandise, despite what you see on television or in the movies.
 Pawnshops are highly regulated, work very closely with local and federal law enforcement officials, and train their staff to be on the lookout for and identify stolen property.
-Also, every individual that pawns or sells an item to us MUST produce a valid government issued photo ID that a digital copy is then made have and sent in nightly to our local police department.
+Also, every individual that pawns or sells an item to us must produce a valid government issued photo ID that a digital copy is then made have and sent in nightly to our local police department.
 In addition, our pawnshops all utilize an Internet-based crime-fighting tool called leadsonline.com, in which every pawn transaction is shared with police departments nationwide on a daily basis.
 If you have had an item stolen, please contact your local police department.
-By law we CAN NOT share information about ANY of our transactions with the general public.
+By law we can not share information about any of our transactions with the general public.

-As said before, ALL LOANS ARE CONFIDENTIAL!
+As said before, all loans are confidential.
 However we will gladly share information with any and all law enforcement agencies